pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     @staticmethod
     def ask_name_pdf():
         return input("What name should the pdf-file have?
 (Please do not type '.pdf' after the name)")
 4. <ins>Class: **Converter()**
 - <ins>Task</ins>: Supports the main functions.
 The Converter class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
 Also, the class includes the setting of the speed, the rate and the language of the podcast.

-With parameter_settings () the user’s information is taken into account in the program.
-If the user indicates that he does not want to use the preset parameters, the resulting queries are managed here.
-Several while loops have been coded here to warn the user that the program is unable to process it in the event of an incorrect entry.
-At this point, however, the user is again asked to enter the information correct
+With parameter_settings () the user's specifications are taken into account in the program.
+Several while loops are coded here to warn the user if he enters information that is not within the definition range and thus cannot be processed by the program.
+At this point, however, the user is prompted again to enter the information correctly.
+If the user answers whether he wants to use the default settings with "n", he must enter his desired parameters (=rate, volume) in the context of the queries

     def parameter_settings(self):
+        """
+        Set the parameters for read or save as mp3
+        :return: Parameters are set
+        """
         while True:
             engine_parameters = Helper.ask_parameters()
             if engine_parameters == "n":